bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 5. Describe how to test a React component with React Testing Library.

+      You first do test('explain what you are doing'){

+            arrange - our test by setting up our code such that it can be tested. act - calling a method or function that returns a result of interest to our test assert - return matched the actual return }

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.